parse-community/docs/_includes/rest/users.md

 </code></pre>
 </div>

-At this time, the `/loginAs` endpoint does not run the `beforeLogin` or `afterLogin` hooks that would be invoked when calling the `/login` endpoint.
+The `/loginAs` endpoint does not run the `beforeLogin` or `afterLogin` hooks that would be invoked when calling the `/login` endpoint.

-Since the master key must always be supplied with any request to `/loginAs`, this action will always succeed if the supplied user id exists in the database.
+This action will always succeed if the supplied user id exists in the database, regardless of whether the user is locked out.
-The endpoint does not honor account lockouts - developers must check for that manually if appropriate for their use case.